 Using similar methods as used in Toggle Switch and Multiple states from a single push button switch we can start or stop any task or function.
-Instead of just turning an LED on or off we can start and stop a motor, a sensor, or blink an LED.
-Not just turn it on and off with the button switch but turn on a blinking LED.
+In the below examples I am ublinking an LED but the same principles apply to things like motors and sensors.

 When the button switch is pressed the LED starts to blink.
 When it is pressed again the LED stops blinking.
 The blinking LED is achieved by using a technique known as blinking without delay This is a slightly more advanced technique that allows the Arduino to perform 2 or more things at once.